sibyl-team/sib/README.md

 ## Quick start:

- Have a look at this [notebook](https://github.com/sibyl-team/sib/blob/master/Sibilla.ipynb).
+ Have a look at this [notebook](/test/test.ipynb).

+ ## Reference:
+ This code implements and expands the method described [here](https://www.nature.com/articles/srep27538).

 ## Documentation: